microsoft/SmartHotel360-IoT/README.md

 ## Getting Started

 SmartHotel360 uses a **microservice oriented** architecture implemented using containers.
-For the IoT Demo, there are various services developed in different technologies: .NET Core 2, Asp.Net Core 2, and Angular.
+For the IoT Demo, there are various services developed in different technologies: .NET Core 2, ASP.NET Core 2, and Angular.
 These services use different Azure Resources like Digital Twins, App Services, Cosmos DB, Event Hubs, Azure Functions, and IoT Hubs to name a few.
 The step by step walkthrough for creating and provisioning the demo can be found next in the [Setup](#Setup) section.

 End-to-end setup takes about an hour provided you have all of the development environment prerequisites met AND that your user has the required permissions in your Azure subscription.

+## Demo Scripts

+You can a **[demo scripts](Documents/DemoScript)** with a walkthroughs once you have finished the setup of this demo.

 # Setup